iamshubhamworkgit/Power-BI-Project/README.md

 3.2) Paed Cardiology has waitlist of 101.77.

-        thus, these 5 specialty's needs priotization at first.
+        thus, these 5 specialty's needs prioritization at first.

 ## HealthCare Pateint Waiting List
 Power BI Dashboard presented by Shubham Kumar.